shivkumar98/OCP-Java-Examples/src/review_questions/chapter_9/attempt_2/README.md

 ### My answer:
+* Since `/kanga` does point to an actual directory AND is a symbolic link, the condition is true
+* So a directory is created for the symbolic link
+* A - false
+* B - true
+* C - false
+* D - true
+* E - false
+* F - false
+* **B,D**
 <br>

 <hr>

 ## 🟨 Question 6 🟨
-❓ Given thhat `/animals` is a directory that exists and it is empty, what is the result of the following code? ❓
+❓ Given that `/animals` is a directory that exists and it is empty, what is the result of the following code? ❓
 ```java
 Path path = Paths.get("/animals");
 boolean myBoolean = Files.walk(path)